SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/opentelemetry/activemq-opentelemetry.md

 Use this dashboard to:
 * Identify locations of users performing management action.
-* Track username, operation and ip address for each management level event.
+* Track username, operation, and IP address for each management level event.
 * Monitor create and delete activity in your cluster.
 * Quickly determine patterns across all audit logs in a given ActiveMQ cluster.